 WHO CAN ENTER ART MAUI?

-You may enter if you reside within Maui County at least four months each year, and are at least eighteen years old.
-Be prepared to show a photo I.D. and proof of residency on receiving day.
+Aged 18+ Maui County residents residing on Maui at least four months each year.
+Be prepared to show a photo I.D. and proof of residency on Receiving Day.
 Proof of residency may be a Hawaii driver’s license with Maui address, a voter registration card, or property ownership record.

 WHEN DO I HAVE TO BE EIGHTEEN BY?